 - Don't Forget About Insurance

 In the event of an accident or other mishaps, you and your company are protected against the legal and financial repercussions.
 Is your partner?
-Although, as the supplier you might feel that you're relatively safe, you should carefully review the list of partnerships insurance policies.
-Commercial liability while not necessary, would certainly be the veil you and your customers appreciate.
+Although, as the supplier, you might feel that you're relatively safe, you should carefully review your potential partners' insurance policies before entering into a partnership.
+Commercial liability, while not necessary, would certainly be the veil that you and your customers appreciate.

 - Do Ask About Employees

-Most people think courier services hire employees to deliver packages -- not so.
+Most people think courier services hire employees to deliver packages — not so.
 Instead, the majority of courier companies hire independent drivers to fulfill orders.
-The cost saving is a smart move for small business owners as long as partners have credible driver training.
-Double check with those who have made your list about their training.
+This cost-saving is a smart move for small business owners as long as partners have credible driver training.
+Double-check with those who have made your list about their training.
 Those with good service level agreement standards provide the best service.
 It's also worthwhile to check on their driver vetting before agreeing to join forces.

 - Don't Ignore Your Customer Base

-There's been little transformation in the courier space since FedEx started offering two-day express delivery.
-So it's no surprise to find out you still have to call in to place an order or have no tracking, with the exception of Dispatch.
+There's been little to no transformation in the courier space since FedEx started offering two-day express delivery.
+So it's no surprise to find out you still have to call to place an order or have no tracking, with the exception of Dispatch.
 Repeat business is the lifeblood of any company, especially new ones like your own.
 In order to keep customers coming back for more make sure that you lay the groundwork for long-term, positive relationships.
-Using technology based innovations demonstrate your businesses savvy approach to meeting their needs.
+Using technology-based innovations demonstrate your business's savvy approach to meeting their needs.